Iydeejames/Iydeejames/README.md

-- 👋 Hi, I’m @Iydeejames
+-  Hi, I’m @Iydeejames
-- 🌱 I’m currently learning something new in the world of codes.
+- Frontend?
+Yeah.

--📨 iydeejaymes@gmail.com
+- iydeejaymes@gmail.com

--Okay, I'm a scientist👩‍🔬 but stuck with zeros and ones👩‍💻
+-A scientist👩‍🔬 but stuck with zeros and ones👩‍💻